m27frogy/CBQF/README.md

+>The CollegeBoard no longer provides the Question of the Day through a web browser, making this program effectively useless.
+There will be no more updates.
+Sorry.

 ## CBQF

 A CollegeBoard QotD Fetcher, written in Ruby.

 >CollegeBoard, SAT, and PSAT/NMSQT are registered trademarks of The College Board and National Merit Corporation and do not endorse this software.